anudeepsharma4u/mblogi-cricket/readme.txt

 Keep your users upto date with the ball by ball cricket scores.
 MBlogi Cricket takes live data from cric.mblogi.com about the live, recent and fixture on the International and Non-international cricket and displays it on your blog!

+1. Full Score Board: View Match full score board of every match.
+If a match is live/ongoing then scoreboard will be refreshed for every 20secs.

+2. Ongoing Series: Its display ongoing series matches details.

+3. Archive: Its will display all match details and scoreboard from 1888 to till now.

+4. Widget:
+   I. Current: It will display short details of ongoing matches with auto refresh for every 20secs II.
+Recent: It will display 4 recent matches
+   III: Fixtures : It will display 4 upcoming matches

 Note: You'll need an MBlogi Cricket API key to use it.
 Get a free API KEY from <a href="http://cric.mblogi.com/mblogi-cricket-api/" target="_blank">MBlogi Cricket API</a>